open-telemetry/weaver/docs/developer-guide.md

 Using an explorer tool like [DevToolsDaily JQ playground](https://www.devtoolsdaily.com/jq_playground/) can dramatically improve your debugging journey in crafting the `jq` expressions you use in rendering templates.

-To do so we recommend following [Creating a JSON ouput for your registry](#creating-a-json-output-for-your-registry) and then copy-paste your registry JSON as input into the JQ playground.
+To do so we recommend following [Creating a JSON output for your registry](#creating-a-json-output-for-your-registry) and then copy-paste your registry JSON as input into the JQ playground.

 ## Templates - Tips and Tricks

-When designing JINJA templates, you can make use the the `debug` function to output the context of the tempalte at any point in time.
+When designing JINJA templates, you can make use the the `debug` function to output the context of the template at any point in time.
 Simply add `{{ debug(ctx.some_variable) }}` do your template and you'll get a
 JSON rendered view of whatever is passed into `debug` at that portion of the template.

 ## Policies - Tips and tricks